 The CCD has 3 binning factors: x1, x2 and x4.
 In Imaging mode the binning factors must be the same in each detector dimension, but for spectroscopy the factors can be different.
 Since the readnoise of the CCD applies only to a ‘binned’ pixel, using a binning factor greater than one can reduce the overall noise in some cases.
 However, this comes at the price of degraded spatial (or spectral) resolution.
 The readnoise and saturation characteristics of the CCD are given in the Table below.
 (Note that the MAMA detectors have no readnoise, so the binning option is ignored in these cases.)

 STIS ACQ and ACQ/PEAK observations are always done using an unbinned subarray and a CCD gain setting of 4.
-For these parameters, the expected dark current is about 0.009 e-/s, and the expected read noise is about 7.75 e-.
+For these parameters, the expected dark current (for low, medium (default), and high values) and read noise are similar to the CCD (Gain=4) line in the table below.

 Setting the CCD gain to 4 is useful if you are expecting a large number of counts.
 For faint sources, where the counts are expected to be lower, gain=1 may be preferable since the readnoise in that case is lower.